 What distinguishes the Yoga Synthesis trained teacher, is their ability to integrate various tools and techniques represented in the different schools of Yoga.
 The Yoga Synthesis trainings show trainees how to change their approach and tailor the practice to the needs of their students creatively and intelligently.
-Trainees become well-informed and insightful teachers because of a strong foundation in their knowledge of yogic principles and practices.
+Trainees become well-informed and insightful teachers!

 The Yoga Synthesis Training has been transforming yoga students (over 500) into Yoga Teachers since 1999.
 We have a time-tested program designed to be a practical path towards teaching while giving insight into yoga as a way of life.
 Many great teachers have graduated from our programs and gone on to have successful teaching careers.

 During the training program, trainees absorb the feeling of a deep yoga experience, including chanting, meditation, breath work and a variety of postural practices — classical Hatha, breath-based (Krishnamacharya), alignment-centered (Iyengar), Vinyasa flow (Ashtanga), energy-based (Kundalini), supported (Restorative) and passive releasing (Yin).
 Technical aspects of teaching are addressed from how to use creative postural sequencing, to how to safely adjust students and use propping techniques to aid in asana practice.
 Anatomy for Yoga is taught in a simple and comprehensive way.
 The history and development of the yoga philosophy, practices and the language of yoga are taught in a way that engages discussion of our own cultural perspective and this moment in history.

 Yoga Synthesis Co-Founder, Master Teacher, author, trailblazer and renegade yogi, YS Teacher Training Lead Teacher